alessioarcudi/ExIFFI/ExIFFI_Notes/ExIFFI PAPER REVIEW.md

 > [!todo]
 > - Expand the related work section talking about interpretation methods used in unsupervised models (i.e. not only interpretation method in Anomaly Detection but also on other unsupervised learning tasks) → [[ExIFFI PAPER REVIEW#Papers for Related Work|papers to cite]].
 > - Ablation study on EIF+ and ExIFFI → Try to see what happens removing some of the design choices we made in the model
 > - Comparison with state of the art baselines recently published -> We already have the comparison with DIFFI.
-Search other models to compare ExIFFI to → **Deep Isolation Forest (DIF).**
+Search other models to compare ExIFFI to → **Deep Isolation Forest (DIF),** **ECOD**.

 3. Acknowledge concerns about the assumption that labeled anomalies truly deviate from the distribution in real datasets.
 Consider discussing the time complexity of EIF+ and its scalability to larger datasets.
 Introduce user studies to assess whether ExIFFI explanations align well with human interpretations, addressing concerns about evaluations limited to datasets without ground truth anomalies.

 > [!todo]
 > - Time analysis to see how ExIFFI scales (in terms of execution time) on larger datasets -> find these larger datasets.
 Here we can use the Parallelized version of ExIFFI I am working on with Francesco
 > - Introduce User Studies to see how ExIFFI aligns with human explanations -> so we need to find some datasets where there are ground truth anomalies

+- Time comparison with Tree SHAP.

 > [!info] Definition of User Studies from Chat GPT
 >  When we talk about user studies to assess whether an interpretation algorithm aligns well with human explanations, we are referring to a process of evaluating how well the output of the algorithm can be understood and accepted by human users.
 Interpretation algorithms are often used in machine learning models to provide insights into why a particular decision or prediction was made.
 These algorithms generate explanations or visualizations that aim to make the model's decision-making process more transparent and interpretable to users.